Online Feedback Droop Scheduling in Distribution Grids for Frequency and Local Voltage Control: Preliminaries on Distribution System Modelling, Control and Stability

-The proof of Theorem~\ref{theorem:1} is presented in the Appendix.
-Inequalities \eqref{eq:stability_1} and \eqref{eq:stability_2} characterize the stability conditions of droop controlled distribution grids, with the dynamics approximated by \eqref{eq:closed_loop_ssm}.
+Inequalities \eqref{eq:stability_1} and \eqref{eq:stability_2} characterize the stability conditions of droop-controlled distribution grids, with the dynamics approximated by \eqref{eq:closed_loop_ssm}.
 It can be seen that the droop gains pertaining to active and reactive power are tightly interdependent.
 Furthermore, the network topology and parameters, appearing in the conditions via the sensitivity matrix $G$, also play an essential role.
 Notice that the conditions for each DER $i\in\mathcal{C}$ restrict solely the local gain pairs $(k_i^\mathrm{pv},k_i^\mathrm{qv})$ and depend on parameters $(\tau_{p_i},\tau_{q_i})$ and $\gamma$.
 Therefore, only the parameter $\gamma$ is common to the stability conditions of all DERs.
 This fact enables a decentralized implementation of the stability conditions.
 In the rest of this paper, we will leverage the decentralized property of this condition and encode it as the feasibility region in the optimal droop scheduling algorithm.